The best menswear deals from Amazon's Big Style Sale

 _____________________________________________________________________________

-In a trio of pastels, each of the colorways for this go-to summer T-shirt are great on their own or for layering — and Theory’s known for making durable tees that’ll stand up to several seasons of wear.
+Each of the colorways for this go-to summer T-shirt is great on its own or for layering — and Theory's known for making durable tees that'll stand up to several seasons of wear.

 _____________________________________________________________________________